Henri Bontenbal: Personal life

-Bontenbal has lived in the southern part of Rotterdam his entire life, and he has a wife, who works as a midwife.
-They got married in 2006, and they have two sons.
-Bontenbal can play the piano and the saxophone, and he is a fan of Russian composer and pianist Sergei Rachmaninoff.
+Until he moved to Ridderkerk as a member of parliament, Bontenbal had lived in the southern part of Rotterdam his entire life.
+He met his wife Hanneke as a member of the Reformed student association CSFR.
+She works as a midwife in Charlois, and the couple got married in 2006.
+They have two sons.
+Bontenbal plays the piano and the saxophone, and he is a fan of Russian composer and pianist Sergei Rachmaninoff.
+On a 2023 campaign stop in Kampen, he played on the organ of its Bovenkerk, calling it his boyhood dream.

-Bontenbal was raised as a member of the Reformed Congregations but decided to move to the Dutch Reformed Church during adolescence.
-He is a descendant of Claes Michielsz Bontenbal (1575–1623), who was beheaded for his role in a conspiracy against Maurice, Prince of Orange.
+Bontenbal was raised as a member of the Reformed Congregations but decided to move to the Dutch Reformed Church during adolescence; he is now a member of the Protestant Church in the Netherlands.
+He attends the Rotterdam Pilgrim Church, but has referred to himself as Protestant with a Catholic heart.
+Bishop Johannes Hendriks criticized him in 2024 for receiving Holy Communion when he visited an abbey as part of a television show, as Bontenbal has not been initiated in the Catholic Church.

+Bontenbal is a descendant of Claes Michielsz Bontenbal (1575–1623), who was beheaded for his role in a conspiracy against Maurice, Prince of Orange.